- Home

 In recent years, particularly since the beginning of the pandemic, many universities have started offering courses completely online.
 This has opened up higher education opportunities to a wide range of people, including those who don’t live near the university they want to attend or full-time workers who can’t fit the commute into their day.

 It’s worth bearing in mind that the institution that you’re studying at (or thinking of studying at) won’t always be listed here.
-Sometimes, degrees are awarded to university students by a different institution to the one they’re studying at.
+Sometimes, degrees are awarded to university students by a different institution.
+In this case, it’s best to find out which institution awards your degree, check if they’re listed on the government’s website, and then check with the institution itself to confirm that this is correct.

 There are also other ways to spot fake universities.
 These include: